 All Teeth Replacement Procedure

 STEP 1: INITIAL CONSULT & DIAGNOSTICS

-After a clear and informative discussion with Aria Dental’s specialist Prosthodontist, we require diagnostic records to be able to accurately create your implant treatment plan.
+After a clear and informative discussion with Aria Dental’s specialist Prosthodontist, we require diagnostic records to be able to create your implant treatment plan accurately.
 This involves taking impressions (either moulds or digital scans) of your teeth to construct a study model and a surgical guide for our specialty dental laboratory to design your new implant.
 We will also take intra-oral and extra-oral x-rays, CT cone beam scans and take numerous clinical photographs.
-These records are essential for the planning phase and to determine the most appropriate treatment plan for you.
+These records are essential for the planning phase and to determine the most appropriate treatment plan and costs for you.

 STEP 2: IMPLANT PLACEMENT

 This first procedure involves Aria Dental’s specialist Prosthodontist removing the decayed or unwanted teeth.
-The dental implants (tiny titanium screws) are then placed into the jawbone, in a process known as immediate implant placements.
+The dental implants (tiny titanium screws) are then placed into the jawbone in a process known as immediate implant placements.
 The surgery is completed with any necessary bone and tissue grafting repair.
 A precise impression of your jawline is then taken to design your bridge/new teeth.
 In some instances, this may be done immediately and fitted on the same day.
-Normally an temporary ‘suck-down’ essix retainer or temporary bridge is fitted over the implant fixtures and the final process is completed later.
+Normally a temporary ‘suck-down’ essix retainer or temporary bridge is fitted over the implant fixtures, and the final process is completed later.

 Worried about leaving without teeth?
 Ask about our Aria Dental Same Day Teeth option.